powerhousepro69/videoinfox/readme.md

        - Create ................. create empty Playlist.
        - Delete ................. delete playlist.
        - Rename ................. rename playlist.
+       - Save As ................ save the loaded playlist as... with file overwrite prompt.
        - Add to Queue ........... add playlist to the play queue.

      - Queue List